 We recognise that schools will need different types of support at different stages of their improvement journey.
 School self-evaluation will be moderated to ensure that priorities are accurately diagnosed and support is bespoke and appropriate.
 The Trust will then allocate personnel accordingly from the wide range of expert practitioners that we can access.
-This range covers: NLEs, LLEs and SLEs from schools of different sizes and complexions.
+This range covers: NLEs, LLEs, SLEs and Evidence Leaders in Education (ELSs) from academies of different sizes and complexions.